Taramazd

-Taramazd (طرمزد, also Romanized as Ţarāmazd; also known as Tārah Mazd, Tareh Mozd, Tarmazd, Tarmozd, and Teramis) is a village in Mashhad-e Miqan Rural District, in the Central District of Arak County, Markazi Province, Iran.
-At the 2006 census, its population was 425, in 129 families.
+Taramazd (طرمزد) (Note: Also romanized as Ţarāmazd; also known as Tārah Mazd, Tareh Mozd, Tarmazd, Tarmozd, and Teramis) is a village in Mashhad-e Miqan Rural District of the Central District in Arak County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 425 in 129 households.
+The following census in 2011 counted 450 people in 153 households.
+The 2016 census measured the population of the village as 343 people in 113 households.